publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stC/ch23/m__us_usc_t26_s3302.md

 [Pub.
 L. 113–295, div.
 B, title II, § 206(h)][/us/pl/113/295/s206/h], Dec.
 19, 2014, [128 Stat.
 4071][/us/stat/128/4071], provided that:

-> “Nothing contained in this section \[see Effective Date of 2014 Amendment note above\] or the amendments made by this section shall be construed to create any inference with respect to the determination of who is an employee or employer—
+> “Nothing contained in this section \[enacting sections 3511 and 7705 of this title, amending this section and sections 3303, 6053, 6652, and 7528 of this title, and enacting provisions set out as notes under this section and [section 7705 of this title][/us/usc/t26/s7705]\] or the amendments made by this section shall be construed to create any inference with respect to the determination of who is an employee or employer—

 >     “(1) for Federal tax purposes (other than the purposes set forth in the amendments made by this section), or